Minutes of the

 President Apana welcomes the new delegates to the conference.

-place to go and landed a good deal on the 9th floor of 1501 Broadway.
+He explained why we did not move to the new location; it would have cost too much to buy the top floor.
+So, they looked for an alternative place to go and landed a good deal on the 9th floor of 1501 Broadway.

 The next thing of the day was a pension presentation the several trustees from the AFM-EPF.